felipenmoura/theWebMind/README.md

 * PHP-SQLite3
 * ReadLine(if you inted to use it in command line, not only with HTTP requisitions)

+NOTE: on linux, ReadLine is installed by default

+TIP: if you want to install the full environment to run mind3rd, here are the commands to do that on Unix based machines:

+  $ sudo apt-get install libsqlite3-0 libsqlite3-dev
+  $ sudo apt-get install apache2 php5 libapache2-mod-php5 php5-cli php-pear php5-dev php5-sqlite

+with these commands, your machine will be good to go ;)

 Installation:
 -------------
 For now, only working on mac and Linux...sorry bill!